MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/self-deploying/self-deploying-deploy-device.md

 ## Deploy the device

-> [!NOTE]
+> [!TIP]
 >
 > Although a user isn't assigned to a device for Windows Autopilot self-deploying mode, for testing purposes, assigning at least one policy and at least one application to users is still recommended since User ESP still runs when a user first signs into the device.

 Once all of the configurations for the Windows Autopilot user-driven Azure AD join deployment have been completed on the Intune and Azure AD side, the next step is to start the Autopilot deployment process on the device.
-If desired, deploy any additional applications and policies that should run during the Autopilot deployment to the device group that the device is a member of.
+If desired, deploy any additional applications and policies that should run during the Autopilot deployment to a device group that the device is a member of.

 [!INCLUDE [Assignment tip](../includes/assignment-tip.md)]